usdot-fhwa-stol/carma-config/xil_carma_basic_lanefollow_scenario/README.md

-# K900 CARMA Street CDASim Integration Scenario
+# CDASim CARMA Basic Lanefollow Scenario

 ## Introduction

-This **CARMA Config** includes the docker-compose and configuration file setup for the **K900 CDASim Integration Scenario**.
+This **CARMA Config** includes the docker-compose and configuration file setup for the **CDASim with CARMA Basic Lanefollow Scenario**.

 ## Scenario Description

-This CARMA Configuration Image creates a **XIL** (Anything-In-the-Loop) scenario which includes **CARLA**, **SUMO** , **NS3**, a **Virtual Signal Controller** and **CARMA Platform**.
-The scenario configured is meant to show base basic CDASim functionality along with the new developed **CARMA Streets** integration. **CARMA Streets** is a component of CARMA ecosystem, which enables such a coordination among different transportation users.
-This component provides an interface for CDA participants to interact with the road infrastructure. **CARMA Streets** is also an edge-computing unit that improves the efficiency and performance of the Transportation Systems Management and Operations (TSMO) strategies.
+This CARMA Configuration Image creates a **XIL** (Anything-In-the-Loop) scenario which includes **CARLA**, **SUMO**, and **CARMA Platform**.
+The scenario configured is meant to show base basic CDASim functionality.
+There are other configurations that enable infrastructure computation and communication, traffic control, and carma-cloud, which are not included here.
+That said, these components can be added to this configuration following the patterns from other configurations.
+This component provides an interface for CDA participants to interact with the road infrastructure.

 ![Alt text](docs/Town04_map.png)